Can't Leave 'em Alone

 "Can't Leave 'em Alone" is a song recorded by American singer Ciara featuring rapper 50 Cent for Ciara's second album, Ciara: The Evolution (2006).
 Written by Ciara, LaShawn Daniels, Rodney Jerkins, and 50 Cent, it is the fourth release and official third single from the album (see 2007 in music).
 It was solicited to Mainstream Urban radio stations on June 12, 2007, and Rhythmic stations on July 10, 2007.

 The song is a 1980s-inspired mid-tempo ballad, featuring the 808 drums.
 Ciara described it as a "big record", and said that she invited 50 Cent for "some kind of flavor".
 It was originally titled "Dope Boys".
+The song was later sampled in the 2019 single "Leave Em Alone" by Layton Greene and Lil Baby.

 Background

 "Can't Leave 'em Alone", along with "That's Right", was originally a contender to be the second US and first worldwide single from the album, and a poll was posted on Ciara's MySpace page to have fans help her decide, but the other contender "Like a Boy" was chosen over both songs.
 Later, "My Love" was confirmed to be the third US single, while "That's Right" would serve as the third internationally, but "Can't Leave 'em Alone" replaced both songs.